 Reason 13.
 Bureaucracy level

 As an EU/EAA member, you will have it easier, but still not without visiting a couple of authorities, filling out forms, writing and receiving letters.
 YEES, they love to write letters in Austria.

 Health insurance for Austria

-When moving to Austria you will need health insurance.
+When moving to Austria, you will need health insurance.
 It’s one of the first things local authorities will ask from you.

-In Austria, private health insurance is often cheaper than public one.
+In Austria, private health insurance is often cheaper than a public one.
 Students can take out coverage with Care Concept for a very reasonable price (51 EUR per month).
 It’s one of the best insurance for international students and expats in Austria.